Free Will Baptist

-Free Will Baptists are a group of General Baptist denominations of Christianity that teach free grace, free salvation and free will.
-The movement can be traced back to the 1600s with the development of General Baptism in England.
-Its formal establishment is widely linked to the English theologian, Thomas Helwys who led the Baptist movement to believe in general atonement.
-He was an advocate of religious liberty at a time when to hold to such views could be dangerous and punishable by death.
-He died in prison as a consequence of the religious persecution of Protestant dissenters under King James I.
+Free Will Baptists or Free Baptists are a sub-group of General Baptists that emphasizes the teaching of free salvation and free will.
+The group can be traced back to 17th century England.

-In 1702 Paul Palmer would go on to establish the movement in North Carolina and in 1727 formed the Free Will Baptist Church of Chowan.
+In 1702, Paul Palmer would go on to establish the Free Will Baptists in North Carolina and in 1727 formed the Free Will Baptist Church of Chowan.
 Many Calvinists became Free Will Baptists in the 19th century.
-With the establishment of Free Will Baptists in the South, Benjamin Randall developed the movement in the Northeastern United States, specifically Maine, Massachusetts, and New Hampshire.
+With the establishment of Free Will Baptists in the South, Benjamin Randall developed the movement in the Northeastern United States.

-From their beginning, Free Will Baptists, in common with many groups of English Dissenters and Separatists from the Church of England, followed Brownist notions of self-governance of local churches.
-The notion of free will was a systematic rejection of the Puritan movement, due to its overall religious beliefs and lack of social mobility.
+Being the Free Will Baptists a sub-group originating from the General Baptist (Arminian) strand of the Baptist tradition, they, also in common with other Dissenters from the Church of England, followed the notion of self-governance of local churches.

 History

-Free Will Baptists can be traced to General Baptists from England who settled in the American colonies in the late 17th century.
-The first Baptists, who originated with the ministry of Thomas Helwys near London in 1611, were General Baptists.
-That is, they believed that the atonement of Jesus Christ was "general" (for all) rather than "particular" (only for the elect).
-It shares a common history, name, and an acceptance of the Arminian doctrine.
+Free Will Baptists can be traced to General Baptists from England who settled in the American colonies in the 17th century.
+The early Baptists, who initially started to develop with the ministry of Thomas Helwys at London in 1612, were General Baptists.
+That is, they believed that the atonement of Jesus Christ was general (for all) rather than particular (only for the elect).
+It shares a common history and title of the Arminian doctrine.

 Benjamin Laker was an English Baptist who arrived in colonial Carolina as early as 1685.
-Laker had been associated with Thomas Grantham, a prominent General Baptist theologian and writer, and had signed the 1663 edition of the General Baptists' Standard Confession of Faith.
-The earliest Free Will Baptists in America developed from English General Baptists in Carolina, who were dubbed "Freewillers" by their enemies and later assumed the name.
+Laker was a signer of the second edition (1663) of the Standard Confession of Faith, and had been associated of Thomas Grantham, a prominent Reformed Arminian Baptist theologian and author.
+The earliest Free Will Baptists developed from English General Baptists in Carolina, who were dubbed "Freewillers" by their opponents and later assumed the name.

 Two distinct branches of Free Will Baptists developed in America.
-The first and earliest was the General Baptist movement described above, known as the Palmer movement in North Carolina, from which the majority of modern-day Free Will Baptists have their origin.
-The later movement was the Randall movement, which arose in the late 18th century in New Hampshire.
+The first and earliest was the movement described above, known as the Palmer-line in North Carolina, from which the majority of Free Will Baptists today have their origin.
+The later movement was the Randall-line, which arose in the late 18th century in New Hampshire.
 These two groups developed independently of each other.